chipKIT32/chipKIT32-MAX/readme.txt

 Arduino uses the GNU avr-gcc toolchain, avrdude, avr-libc, and code from Processing and Wiring.

+MPIDE is a multiplatform enhancement that allows multiple toolchains, and different kinds of MCUs to work with the Arduino API.

 Icon designed by ToDo: http://www.todo.to.it/
 "About" image created by Thomas Glaser (envis precisely).
+MPIDE Icon designed by Rick Anderson and the ChipKit forum members. http://chipkit.org